JaneliaSciComp/workstation/README.md

 A neuroscience discovery platform that supporting processing, analysis, and annotation of large-scale 3d microscopy data.
 The aim of the Workstation project is to create a common framework for interaction among scientists working in different labs, and studying different organisms with diverse modalities and computational methods.

-The Workstation currently supports two team projects at Janelia Research Campus: FlyLight and MouseLight.
-The MouseLight tools have been fully open sourced and published here.
+The Janelia Workstation currently supports two large-scale team projects at Janelia Research Campus: **FlyLight** and **MouseLight**:
+* The **MouseLight** tools have been fully open sourced and made available here with complete documentation.
 These tools enable neuron tracing and connectomics on terabyte-scale Mouse brain volumes.
-The FlyLight tools have been partially open sourced, and not yet officially supported.
+* The **FlyLight** tools have been partially open sourced, and not yet officially supported.
+At Janelia, these tools will support search, browsing, and annotation of millions of confocal-imaged Fly nervous systems.
+In the future they will be fully released here.

 ## For Users